valerio-oliveira/dataops-trail/README.md

 ## Preparing to deploy

-Just after pulling this project into your local machine, you will need to take two steps before deploying the application:
+After pulling this project into your local machine, you will need to take two steps before deploying the application:

 - Create the "inventories" directory into the "ansible" directory
-- Create the "variables.auto.tfvars" into the ./terraform/aws directory, and set the values for the project variables.
+- Create the "variables.auto.tfvars" into the ./terraform/aws/ directory, and set the values for the project variables

-I assume that you already have installed and configured Terraform and Ansible in your machine.
+I assume that you have already Terraform and Ansible installed and configured in your machine.

-variables.auto.tfvars
+> variables.auto.tfvars

 ```py
 terraform_access_key = "..."        # insert here your access key for terraform